YOO-uN-ee/llm-sql/README.md

 The following describes the schema of the data
 - `name`: name of the participating athelete
 - `sex`: biological sex
-- `age`: age of the participating athelete at the year they have participated
+- `age`: age of the participating athelete at the year they are participating
 - `team`: country name of which the participating athelete is representing
 - `NAC`: the NAC code of which the athelete is representing
 - `games`: official name of the Aolympic